Table of Contents

 Retail and eCommerce

-The AI technologies most widely used for retail and eCommerce cybersecurity include NLP, LLMs, and neural networks.
+The AI technologies most widely used for retail and e-commerce cybersecurity include NLP, LLMs, and neural networks.
 These AI technologies help security teams:

 • Detect fraudulent transactions